Designing SOCs

 - PSOC (Physical Security Operations Center): Focuses on managing physical security systems such as CCTV, access control, and alarm monitoring for facilities or campuses.

-- CSOC (Cyber Security Operations Center): A specialized SOC dedicated solely to monitoring and responding to cybersecurity threats.
+- CSOC (Cyber Security Operations Center): A specialized environment dedicated solely to monitoring and responding to cybersecurity threats.

 - FSOC (Fusion Security Operations Center): Combines both physical and cyber security functions in a single integrated operations center.